thelonious/kld-intersections/README.md

      Point2D { x: 40.00000000000001, y: 30.000000000000004 } ] }
 ```

-`x` and `y` in the second point are not exactly 40 and 30 due to floating point imprecision.
+Note that `x` and `y` in the second point are not exactly 40 and 30 due to floating point imprecision.

 ### Visual Representation